How to travel from Queenstown to Wanaka

 1. Queenstown to Wanaka via the Crown Range

-You’ll then connect up with the Cadrona Valley Road, which is another good stopping point to enjoy the surrounding scenery, stretch the legs and grab a bite to eat at the iconic Cadrona Hotel.
-If you’ve got extra time to spare, there’s also the option to take another detour and drive up to the Cadrona Ski Resort, where you can hit the slopes in winter or enjoy the walking trails in summer.
+- You’ll then connect up with the Cardrona Valley Road, which is another good stopping point to enjoy the surrounding scenery, stretch the legs and grab a bite to eat at the iconic Cardrona Hotel.
+As you approach Wanaka you will spot the famous Roys Peak to your left.
+If you’ve got extra time to spare, there’s also the option to take another detour and drive up to the Cardrona Ski Resort, where you can hit the slopes in winter or enjoy the walking trails in summer.
 It’s smooth driving from there, with a straight shot to Wanaka for your epic holiday to begin!

 2. Queenstown to Wanaka via Cromwell

 - The second option is an hour and thirty-minute drive that starts out quite similarly as the Crown Range route, with the ability to take in the beauty of both Lake Hayes and Arrowtown.
 From there, the route via Cromwell is much less challenging and always open no matter what the weather conditions are.
 Following SH6, you’ll drive along the sparkling blue waters of the Kawarau River.